By Anthony Caruso III | Publisher

 The Saint Joseph’s Hawks announced the men’s basketball team will have a new leader.
 The school fired long-time head coach Phil Martelli on Tuesday.

-The 64-year-old was named the Hawks head coach in 1995.
-A national search will been for a replacement immediately.
+The 64-year-old was named the Hawks’ head coach in 1995.
+A national search will begin for a replacement immediately.

 Only three coaches were hired before those three.
 The Davidson Wildcats hired Bob McKillop for the 1989-90 season.
 The Oakland Golden Grizzlies hired Greg Kampe for the 1984-85 season.

 The longest-tenured coach in college basketball is Coach K. The Duke Blue Devils hired Mike Krzyzewski for the 1980-81 season.

 Martelli was the Atlantic 10 Coach of the Year four times.
 He also won numerous awards in 2004, including AP Coach of the Year, Naismith Coach of the Year, Henry Iba Award, Jim Phelan Award, and Adolph Rupp Cup.